 4. Worship in the Spirit

-As we are body, spirit, and soul, we are able to worship God through our Spirit Man.
-Prayer is not the only thing you can do to worship God.
-It is important to sing & dance in praises.
-It is important to get baptized by the Holy Spirit, and listen to him.
-It is important to speak in tongues.
+Being body, spirit, and soul, you are able to worship God through your spirit man.
+However It is important to ask God to be baptized by his spirit.
 “God is spirit, and his worshipers must worship in the Spirit and in truth.” – John 4:24.

 5. Examine Yourself Daily

 Examine yourself daily to see if you’re in the right standing with God.
 Keep examining yourselves to see whether you are continuing in the faith.
 Test yourselves! – 2 Corinthians 13:5.
 If you have feelings or thoughts that you’re not, ask for mercy through prayer.
 Through the blood of his Son, we are set free from our sins.
 God forgives our failures because of his overflowing kindness. – Ephesians 1:7.

 6. Defend Yourself Against the Enemies

 Satan and his kingdom is here to steal, kill, & destroy (John 10:10).
 The only way you can defeat Satan and his kingdom is when you’re close to God, through his word, and his spirit.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places. – Ephesians 6:12.
 So defend yourself with God’s word and act on it (Ephesians 6:13-17).

 7. Walk by Faith & Not by Sight